inurinizzati/HACKHATON_G31/README.md

 **2.3 Classes and Its Relationships**

-- Scene Class

-  - The Scene class has a default constructor and two member functions: displayScene() and displayResult().The displayScene() function takes an integer parameter item and displays a specific message based on the value of item.
-It prompts the user to choose a room number where they believe a certain item is hidden.

-  - The displayResult() function takes a boolean parameter answer and an integer parameter item.
-It displays a message based on the result of the player's guess.
-If the guess was correct (answer is true), it provides a congratulatory message for finding the item.
-Otherwise, it displays a message indicating that the item was not found.

 - Item Class

   - The Item class has a private nested struct called ListNode, which represents a node in a linked list.The class has a pointer to the head of the linked list, initialized as nullptr.
 The class provides a default constructor and a destructor to manage memory for the linked list.